greenelab/connectivity-search-manuscript/manuscript.md

     [danich1](https://github.com/danich1)
     <br>
   <small>
-     Department of Systems Pharmacology and Translational Therapeutics, Perelman School of Medicine University of Pennsylvania, Philadelphia PA, USA
+     Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, PA 19104, USA
      · Funded by The Gordon and Betty Moore Foundation (GBMF4552); The National Institutes of Health (T32 HG000046)
   </small>